Spoon class theory

-The spoon class theory is the idea that individuals in a country can be classified into different socioeconomic classes represented by the materials used to make spoons, based on the assets and income level of their parents, and that one's success in life depends entirely on being born into a wealthy family.
+The spoon class theory is a South Korean neologism representing the idea that individuals in a country can be classified into different socioeconomic classes represented by the materials used to make spoons, based on the assets and income level of their parents, and that one's success in life depends entirely on being born into a wealthy family.
 The term appeared in 2015 and was first widely used among online communities in South Korea.

 Theory

 The term is based on the English idiom "born with a silver spoon in one's mouth".
 In the past, European nobility often used silver dishes, and children were fed by nannies using silver spoons, which indicated the wealth of the family.
 In South Korea, this idea was taken further to establish several categories to classify individuals based on their family's wealth.
 Unlike the western idiom which simply denotes those "born with a silver spoon", Korean usage divides society into those born with a variety of spoons ranging from clay, bronze, silver, gold, and even platinum based on their parents' economic status.
 Those from low-income backgrounds are described as "dirt spoons".